ClairePriceGitHub/console-finances/README.md

 ## Usage

-Open the index.html file in the browser and open the developer console to view analysis results
+Open in the browser and open the developer console to view analysis results

 https://clairepricegithub.github.io/console-finances/